ambiorix-web/ambiorix-docs/content/docs/cli/_index.md

 ---
 title: CLI
+weight: 6
 sidebar:
   open: false
 ---

 The command line interface (CLI) is a node application to easily generate and manage ambiorix projects.

 The package is available on [npm](https://www.npmjs.com/package/ambiorix-cli).